lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

    :width: 850
    :align: center

-In ther first page, users can select the type of session, 'interactive' or 'batch'.
+In the first page, users can select the type of session, 'interactive' or 'batch'.
 If needed, setting the name of the session (optional) is also available.

 .. _session-naming-rule: